-Live from Hochstein: Eastman Horn Choir: Holiday Music for Horns
+Live from Hochstein: Eastman Horn Choir: Holiday Music for Horns, Wed 12/6

-Heralding the holidays with the Eastman Horn Choir, featuring horn players from the Eastman School of Music led by director W. Peter Kurau.
+Heralding the holidays, the Eastman Horn Choir under the direction of W. Peter Kurau, features horn players from the Eastman School of Music.

 The Eastman Horn Choir was founded in 1968 by Verne Reynolds and from its inception the Choir’s mission has been to provide an expanded ensemble experience for horn students, to acquaint them with the breadth of quality repertoire within our musical culture, and to encourage contemporary composers to create original works for multiple horns.